ddxv/mobile-network-traffic/README.md

 The awesome thing about mistrmochov is that it installs lsposed as well, which is a later requirment anyways.

-## Install Magisk Modules (optional)
+## Install Magisk Modules
 For each Module you'll need to get the .zip file from the GitHub Releases page onto waydroid, for example, using a browser.
-I prefer the Firefox one, the default browser feels nearly impossible to use on Waydroid emulated on a computer.
+I prefer the Firefox one, the default browser feels too difficult to use on Waydroid emulated on a computer.

-To install Firefox get an APK (xAPK does not work) and install in waydroid ie:
+To install Firefox get an APK:
 ```sh
 waydroid app install ./Downloads/justdownloadedfirefox.apk
 ```

-### Magisk Modules
+### Magisk Module(s)
+1. Visit URL in your waydroid browser, download .zip from releases
-1. Open Magisk
+2. Open Magisk
-2. Press Modules
+3. Press Modules
-3. Select Install from Storage > Select the .zip file you download
+4. Select Install from Storage > Select the .zip file you download

 1. [pwnlogs/cert-fixer](https://github.com/pwnlogs/cert-fixer) Another new option, this replaced the previous NVISOsecurity/MagiskTrustUserCerts module which I couldn't get working this year.
 This Magisk module will take your user CA certs and move them to system or 'root' CA certifications which more apps will then trust.

-2. [JingMatrix/LSPosed](https://github.com/JingMatrix/LSPosed).
-Already Done if using the mistrmochov script above.
-Note: updated in 2025 to use [a community recommended upto date fork](https://xdaforums.com/t/what-version-of-xposed-should-i-install-or-are-they-all-dead.4716584/).
-   1. Download LSPosed zip and installing via Magisk
-   2. Reboot
-   3. After reboot, click notification to open LSPosed (once opened you can add a shortcut to apps if desired)

 ## MITM Setup